Confy-Code/the-gym-a2sv-notes/Asynchronous Programming/README.md

 > **Purpose:** Quick revision notes for understanding how JavaScript handles operations that finish later, especially **Promises, callbacks, Events, XHR, Web worker APIs, and Fetch**.

+> Consider upgrading to `Node v22...` as some of the methods that are discussed in this folder aren't compatible with oldest versions.

 ---

 ### Asynchronous JavaScript